-Boiled Stuffed Chicken is a classic dish of Italian cuisine.
-The chicken is stuffed with a delicious combination of minced veal, grated cheese, egg, and fresh herbs such as parsley, carrot, rosemary, garlic, onion, and celery.
-It is then slowly boiled until it reaches a tender and juicy consistency.
+The Boiled Stuffed Chicken is a classic dish of Italian cuisine.
+The chicken is stuffed with a delicious combination of minced veal, grated cheese, egg, and fresh herbs like parsley, carrot, rosemary, garlic, onion, and celery.
+It is then boiled slowly until it reaches a tender and juicy consistency.
 It is a dish rich in flavors and perfect for a special dinner or a Sunday lunch.

-In a bowl, mix the minced meat with the grated cheese, a tablespoon of breadcrumbs, a bunch of parsley, a sprig of rosemary, and the garlic, all finely chopped.
+In a bowl, mix the ground meat with grated cheese, a tablespoon of breadcrumbs, a bunch of parsley, a sprig of rosemary, and the garlic all finely chopped.

-Bind with the slightly beaten egg, add salt and pepper, and fill the chicken with this mixture.
+Bind with the lightly beaten egg, season with salt and pepper, and fill the chicken with this mixture.

 Halfway through cooking, prick the chicken with a fork.

-When it is ready, remove the wings and thighs, slice the stuffed part, arrange on the serving dish, and serve.
+When it is ready, detach the wings and thighs, slice the stuffed part, arrange it on the serving plate, and serve.

-Accompanying wines: Freisa D'Asti “Frizzante” DOC, Grave Del Friuli Refosco Dal Peduncolo Rosso DOC, Aprilia Merlot DOC
+Suggested wines: Freisa D'Asti “Frizzante” DOC Grave Del Friuli Refosco Dal Peduncolo Rosso DOC Aprilia Merlot DOC

 Kettle